whitneyshine/Election_Analysis/README.md

 # Election_Analysis

-The election commission has requested some additional data to complete the audit:
+The election commission has requested some additional data to complete the audit:<br><br>
-•	The voter turnout for each county
+•	The voter turnout for each county<br>
-•	The percentage of votes from each county out of the total count
+•	The percentage of votes from each county out of the total count<br>
-•	The county with the highest turnout
+•	The county with the highest turnout<br>

 **Overview of Election Audit**